 The choices you make after your superior asks you to do something unethical are important.
 If you have unprivileged knowledge of unethical behavior – including requests for you to engage in unethical behavior – you are duty bound to report it.
 Just because a partner at your firm asks you to do something does not generally reduce your responsibility to adhere to the code of ethics.
 There are exceptions to the general rule, but it is often best to proceed with caution and toe the ethical line.

-About the Author: Adam Burke is a criminal attorney at Burke, Meis & Associates.Read More
+About the Author: Adam Burke is a partner at Burke, Meis & Associates.Read More